nnsW3/vsdkx-model-yolo-torch/README.md

 # Inference with `YoloV5`

-This repository supports loading and inferencing images with differt sizes of `yolov5` both custom and pre-trained models.
+This repository supports loading and inferencing images with different sizes of `yolov5` both custom and pre-trained models.

 ### Model profile